Quality Assurance Principles

 - Known biases and their direction

-- Expert judgment employed and its basis
+- Expert judgement employed and its basis

 3.6 Quality Flags for Accounts Tables